Domestication Syndrome: What It Is And How It Is Expressed In Animals

 The British anthropologist and researcher at Harvard University, Richard Wrangham, also talks about this concept of domestication syndrome to refer to the fact that humans exhibit a series of biological characteristics more typical of pets than of wild animals.
 One of them, for example, is the very low rate of face-to-face aggression that we manifest.

-You may be interested: What Are the Risks and Negative Effects of Multitasking?
+You may be interested: Consequences of Bullying: What Are the Effects of Bullying in Adulthood?

 R. Wrangham claims that we share some of their characteristics with our pets and farm animals.
 These traits are unusual among wild animals and common among pets.
 Furthermore, Darwin claims that humans did not choose their pets specifically for having these traits.